-When Extra's parent company Swayfields fell into administration, these services passed to their creditors Lloyds TSB, who subsequently sold this liability to Deutsche Postbank.
+When Swayfields fell into administration, the site passed to their creditors Lloyds TSB, who subsequently sold this liability to Deutsche Postbank.
 Since January 2011, the services have been managed on Deutsche Postbank's behalf by Quadrant Estates who intended to create profit by selling the current outlets.

-The petrol station was one of the first three in the UK to gain Shell's new Shell Recharge electric vehicle charging points in late 2017.
+The filling station was one of the first three in the UK to gain Shell's new Shell Recharge electric vehicle charging points in late 2017.
 In 2018, after a small refurbishment, a Little Waitrose at Shell Select concession opened.

 In early 2019, the LP4 unit closed and was replaced a gourmet hot dog company called Banger Bros.
 Banger Bros lasted less than 6 months and they closed later in 2019.

 |Keele (M6 north, 34 miles)|